Windows Safe Mode helps to fix many issues

 Do not get confused if after restart your computer displays a black screen with the same options – use arrow keys to select the right choice of Safe Mode, and just press Enter to continue.

 Method 4.
 Force enter Automatic Repair mode in Windows 10

 Interrupting normal Windows startup three times in a row triggers Automatic Repair mode.
-You can use this mode to start Windows in Safe Mode.
+You can use this mode to start Windows 10 in Safe Mode while booting.
 To trigger the Automatic Repair one, you must interrupt normal Windows 10 startup three consecutive times.
 Follow the given guide attentively.

 - To interrupt the startup, press Power or Reset button.
 In case you use Power button, you might need to keep it pressed for at least 4 seconds to force shut down.
 Then turn on the computer, force shut down again.
 You need to power on – force shutdown (interrupt the startup) three times in a row.

 - You will understand that Windows is trying to access Automatic repair mode when it displays “Preparing Automatic Repair” on the screen.